Aims, Ethos and Equality

 - Not bring cigarettes, alcohol, illegal substances or weapons into school.

-For a copy of our school behaviour policy please click on the link below.
+For a copy of our school behaviour policy please see the policies page.

 On entry to the school all parents are asked to read, discuss and sign a home-school agreement.